quinn-rs/quinn/README.md

 # Pure-rust QUIC protocol implementation

-Quinn is a pure-rust, future-based implementation of the [QUIC][quic] transport protocol undergoing standardization by the IETF.
+Quinn is a pure-rust, async-compatible implementation of the IETF [QUIC][quic] transport protocol.
-This library is at [draft 32][current-draft].

 ## Features